-Imagine that you attempt to log into your Facebook account, the same way you do every day.
-However, this time a notification tells you that you have entered an incorrect username or password.
+Imagine that you attempt to log into your Facebook account the same way you do every day.
+However, this time, a notification tells you that you have entered an incorrect username or password.
 You try again.
-Still, can’t log in.
+Still, you need help logging in.
 As this may lead to some frustration, you try to reset your password.
 However, your account is still unavailable.
-Now your only option is to speak with someone at Facebook and ask for assistance.
+Your only option now is to speak with someone at Facebook and ask for assistance.

-Usually, people don’t take the time to sort through the search results so most tend to click the first link that populates.
+Usually, people don’t take the time to sort through the search results, so most tend to click the first link that populates.
 Google has even designated this as a featured snippet.
-That means it is highlighted, which is supposed to lead the user to believe it is credible.
+That means it is highlighted, leading the user to believe it is credible.

 You may become the victim of the latest Facebook scam.
-This trick has become a common problem, and it happens more often than you would think.
-The scam has been first discovered and exposed by Aarti Shahani, a reporter for NPR, who took it a step further and called the number above using Pindrop, a service that specializes in fraudulent calls.
+This trick has become a common problem and happens more often than you would think.
+The fraud was first discovered and exposed by Aarti Shahani, a reporter for NPR, who took it a step further and called the number above using Pindrop.
+This service specializes in fraudulent calls.

 Fake Facebook Customer Service Call Recorded

-A Pindrop researcher called the number that is being falsely advertised for Facebook and pretended to be a Facebook user who was locked out of their account.
+A Pindrop researcher called the number being falsely advertised for Facebook and pretended to be a Facebook user locked out of their account.
 How does the scam work?

-As you can hear in the audio file, the Pindrop researcher plays along and acts completely dumbfounded about the situation.
-“Steven” provides him with some very strange instructions.
-He is suggesting that he should go to a local Target or Wal-Mart to purchase an iTunes gift card.
+As you can hear in the audio file, the Pindrop researcher plays along and acts utterly dumbfounded about the situation.
+“Steven” provides him with some bizarre instructions.
+He suggests that he go to a local Target or Wal-Mart to purchase an iTunes gift card.

-“Okay, so it will be refunded back to your ApplePay.
+“Okay, so it will get a refund back to your ApplePay.
 You need to give me the user ID to your ApplePay.”